Pamela A. Holden, Howland, Ohio

 She was a master practitioner of tough love but she never let the “tough” drown out the “love”.
 She cared deeply about social justice issues and never hesitated to express those feelings (unbowed by the occasional “unfollow”).

-Family and friends may visit from 3:00 – 5:00 p.m. on Saturday August 20, 2022 at Lane Family Funeral Homes Roberts – Clark Chapel located at 180 Garfield Dr. NE in Warren.
+Family and friends may visit from 3:00 – 5:00 p.m. on Saturday, August 20, 2022 at Lane Family Funeral Homes Roberts – Clark Chapel located at 180 Garfield Drive NE in Warren.

 Burial will take place at a later date at Howland Township Cemetery.